 Iomab-B: Phase 3

-Iomab-B via the monoclonal antibody BC8, targets CD45, an antigen widely expressed on leukemia and lymphoma cancer cells, B cells and stem cells.
-BC8 is linked to the radioisotope iodine-131 and once attached to its target cells emits energy that travels a relatively long distance, destroying a patient's cancer cells and ablating their bone marrow.
-By carrying iodine-131 directly to the bone marrow in a targeted manner, Actinium believes Iomab-B will avoid the side effects of radiation on most healthy tissues while effectively killing the patient's cancer and marrow cells.
+Iomab-B via the monoclonal antibody apamistamab, targets CD45, an antigen widely expressed on all types of blood cancer cells and immune cells including bone marrow progenitor stems cells.
+Iomab-B links apamistamab to the radioisotope iodine-131 and once attached to its target cells emits energy that travels a relatively long distance, destroying a patient's cancer cells and ablating their bone marrow.
+By carrying iodine-131 directly to the bone marrow in a targeted manner, Actinium believes Iomab-B will avoid side effects of non-targeted chemotherapy and/or external beam radiation on most healthy tissues while effectively killing the patient's cancer and marrow cells.

 In a Phase 2 clinical study in 58 patients with advanced AML or high-risk myelodysplastic syndrome (MDS) age 50 and older, Iomab-B produced complete remissions in 100% of patients and these patients experienced transplant engraftment at day 28.
 The overall survival rate of the 36 relapsed or refractory AML patients in the proof of concept study was 30% at one year and approximately 20% at two years.
 See Iomab-B study results here.